javascript-tutorial/en.javascript.info/1-js/07-object-oriented-programming/04-function-prototype/article.md

 };
 ```

-By default all functions have `F.prototype = { constructor: F }`.
-So by default we can get the constructor of an object by accessing its `"constructor"` property.
+By default all functions have `F.prototype = { constructor: F }`, so we can get the constructor of an object by accessing its `"constructor"` property.